-A group of local Irish artists have come together to collaborate on an epic tribute to County Laois.
+A group of local Irish artists came together to collaborate on an epic tribute to County Laois.

 Inspired by the history, mythology and beauty of Laois, Portlaoise-based poet Laura Murphy has composed a powerful tribute to the county, "In Laois I Fly Free".